-Optimal consumption and savings with stochastic income
+Optimal consumption and savings with stochastic income and recursive utility

 Coauthor(s): Chong Wang, Jinqiang Yang.